 You can see how the adjustment works in another one of Michael Mineart's excellent videos:

-The purpose of the adjustment it ensure there is a small amount of play before the gear pedal causes the clutch outer to move and begin disengaging the clutch.
+The purpose of the adjustment is to ensure there is a small amount of play before the gear pedal causes the clutch outer to move and begin disengaging the clutch.
 If there is too much play then the clutch might not properly disengage when changing gear and if there is too little play the clutch might remain partly disengaged, causing the clutch to slip when in gear or while trying to kick start the engine.

 The adjuster screw is inserted through an unthreaded hole in the case and into the threaded uppermost camplate so that when you turn the screw clockwise it moves the cam plate away from the clutch.
 Having screwed in the adjuster and removed the pressure on the clutch outer you then turn the screw anticlockwise, pushing the camplate back towards the clutch until it contacts the ball bearings.
 At this stage you back it off slightly so that there will be a small amount of play before the pedal operates the clutch.